 How Long do You Have to File a Personal Injury Claim in New Orleans LA?

 The state of Louisiana has a statute of limitations for personal injury cases for one year.
 This means that you have one year from the date of your moped accident to file a claim in court.
-Because you only have a year to file, it’s best to get in touch with an experienced moped accident attorney in New Orleans right away and file your claim as soon as possible.
+Because you only have a year to file, it’s best to get in touch with an experienced personal injury attorney in New Orleans right away and file your claim as soon as possible.

 There are numerous possible delays within local government and the legal system that can cause your case to be thrown out if you wait until the last minute.
 Working with a moped accident lawyer in New Orleans to file your claim also helps to ensure that your paperwork will be filled out and filed correctly, as even small mistakes can also lead to your claim getting tossed out.